EricNg314/Job-Scraper/README.md

     node server.js
     ```

-3. Go to your browser and type enter http://localhost:3000/ into your address bar.
+3. Go to your browser and enter http://localhost:3000/ into your address bar.
 (Or visit the live demo [here](https://radiant-everglades-91406.herokuapp.com/).)

 ## Built With :hammer: